mackerelio/go-mackerel-plugin-helper/README.md

 ## Tempfile

 `MackerelPlugin` interface has `Tempfile` field.
-The tempfile is used to calc differences in metrics with `Diff: true`.
+The Tempfile is used to calc differences in metrics with `Diff: true`.
 If this field is empty, default Tempfile will be placed under `os.Getenv("MACKEREL_PLUGIN_WORKDIR")` or `os.Tempdir()` and its filename will be generated from plugin filename.

 ### Default value of Tempfile

 mackerel-agent's plugins should place its Tempfile under `os.Getenv("MACKEREL_PLUGIN_WORKDIR")` unless specified explicitly.
 Since this helper handles the environmental value, it's recommended not to set default Tempfile path.
-But if a plugin wants to set default Tempfile filename by itself, use `MackerelPlugin.GenerateTempfilePathWithBase()`.
+But if a plugin wants to set default Tempfile filename by itself, use `MackerelPlugin.GenerateTempfilePathWithBase()`, which generates Tempfile path considering the environmental value.

 ```go
   helper.Tempfile = *optTempfile